blobaa/attestation-protocol-ts/README.md

     /* set parameters */
     const params: UpdateLeafAttestationParams = {
         leafAccount: "ARDOR-ACCO-UNTT-OBEU-PDATE",          // account to be updated
         attestationContext: "exampleContext",
         newLeafAccount: "ARDOR-NEWA-CCOU-NTXX-XXXXX",       // new account

         passphrase: "<some passphrase>",                    // passphrase of attestor account
-        myAttestorAccount: "ARDOR-MYAT-TEST-ORAC-COUNT" // [optional] account name of attestor accounts attestor.
+        myAttestorAccount: "ARDOR-MYAT-TEST-ORAC-COUNT",    // [optional] account name of attestor accounts attestor.
-                                                        // Required if attestor account is an intermediate entity };
+                                                            // Required if attestor account is an intermediate entity
+        fee: 0.1                                            // [optional] fee in IGNIS.
+                                                            // If not set, automatic fee calculation will be used.
+                                                            // CAUTION: this involves two transactions and the
+                                                            // fee is set for each
+    };

     try {